Entering Canada with a Criminal Record

 Procedure to Obtain the Temporary Resident Permit

 We have heard reports that most people are denied approval for a TRP when applying at the border when trying to cross.
 This makes a certain amount of sense to us as border officials may not feel they have all of the information they need and may not be willing to take the time to research all aspects of your offense.
-It is more likely that you will have success if you apply through a Canadian Consulate.
+This may also happen if the officer believes that you do not have a significant reason to travel.
+For these reasons it is imperative to have a well-prepared application to submit to the border officer.

 Because this is a “once-in-a-lifetime” waiver, you will need go through the normal process of applying and paying for a TRP or a Rehabilitation Document for later border crossings.
 The same is true if you do not qualify under OB 389.